 However, young men’s attitudes towards gender equality remained difficult to shift.

-This amount covers a Youth Ambassador’s training and the materials they use to deliver sessions.
+This amount covers a youth worker’s training and the materials they use to deliver sessions.

 Special thanks to our sponsors and donors